pensadotech/MERN_BlankApp/README.md

 ![Initial Folders](./docs/1.Mern.InitFolders.png)

 6. Build the code for the server (srver.js).
-The code below is an idea that can by copied and paste, and modified for teh individual needs.
+The code below is an idea that can by copied and paste, and modified for the individual needs.
 This offers consiserations for the server once is executed in production and Mongo DB connection string.
-Replace _'mydatbase'_ with the proper database name.
+Replace _'mydatabase'_ with the proper database name.

 ```js
 // server.js : Production Server code